yosunlu/OnlyMemes/README.md

 There are several functions under construction (listed below), but at current state users are free to sign in and upload videos: [onlememes.web.app](https://onlememes.web.app/)

 ## Visuals
-👽 Users can sign by clicking the sign-in button
+👽 Users can sign in by clicking the sign-in button
-👽 *Current Leaders board disaplays the leaders and their stars.
-👽 Be sure to hover over the Yao Ming icon.
+👽 Current Leaders board disaplays the leaders and their stars 👽 Be sure to hover over the Yao Ming icon

 ![Home](screenshots/home.png)